Back in the day when lawyers were cheap, Capt. Walter Barefoot was in and out of court almost 150 times during the second half of the 17th century.

 Judge Walter Barefoot

 For the next few years Barefoot was in and out of prison and in and out of court.
-Finally in 1679, Massachusetts lost control of New Hampshire, when King Charles II gave a commission to John Cutt as president of the colony.
-Capt.
-Barefoot escaped the wrath of Simon Bradstreet.
+Finally in 1679, Massachusetts lost control of New Hampshire.
+King Charles II regained the throne and gave a commission to John Cutt as president of the colony.
+Thus Walter Barefoot escaped the wrath of Simon Bradstreet.